Oldsmobile Omega: Third generation (1980–1984)

-The X-bodies were all-new front-wheel drive cars for 1980.
+The third generation Omega used GM's heavily revised X-body platform, moving from rear- to front-drive for model year 1980.
 Engine choices included Pontiac's Iron Duke inline-four engine and the new corporate 2.8 L LE2 V6 designed specifically for this platform.
 Transmissions were the 4 speed manual or the TH125 3-speed automatic.

-Unlike the Chevrolet Citation, which the car was based on, the Omega range consisted of a 2-door coupe and 4-door sedan, with upright styling and a split grille.
+In contrast to the Chevrolet Citation's fastback configuration, the Omega range included a notchback 2-door coupe and 4-door sedan.

-Aside from the standard and Brougham models offered of the duration of production, sportier models were also offered.
-These included the SX coupe (replaced by the ES in 1982), ES sedan.
-The SportOmega pioneered urethane plastic fenders in 1981 and featured red-and-orange striping, white-over-gray paint, and a sloping front grille shared with the SX and ES.
-Notably, the sportier models were available with both the L4 and V6 engines.
+Trim levels included standard and Brougham models as well as the sportier SX coupe (replaced by the ES in 1982), ES sedan.
+The Sport Omega pioneered urethane plastic fenders in 1981 and featured red-and-orange striping, white-over-gray paint, and a sloping front grille shared with the SX and ES.
+The sportier models were available with both the L4 and V6 engines.

 Beginning in 1982, the Chevrolet high-output (130 horsepower) 2.8L V6 became available on ES models.
 In 1983, the ES was only available in the sedan body style.

-The X-body Omega, like its rebadged variants (the Chevrolet Citation, Pontiac Phoenix and Buick Skylark), proved fairly trouble-prone early on, necessitating a number of government-mandated recalls for braking problems, fluid leaks and suspension issues.
-While Omega was the only one of the four X-cars to sell better in 1981 than in 1980 (147,918 versus 134,323), starting in 1982, production fell dramatically.
-Only 77,469 Omegas were built in '82, with 53,926 in 1983 and 52,986 in swan-song 1984.
+The X-body Omega, like its rebadged variants (the Chevrolet Citation, Pontiac Phoenix and Buick Skylark), proved trouble-prone early on, provoking several recalls for braking problems, fluid leaks and suspension issues.
+The Omega was the only one of the four X-cars to sell better in 1981 than in 1980 (147,918 versus 134,323), starting in 1982, production fell dramatically.
+Only 77,469 Omegas were manufactured in '82, with 53,926 in 1983 and 52,986 in 1984.

 For 1985, the Omega was replaced by the N-body Calais.